 Alternatively, academic children who enjoy vocational work or want to move into a related industry, can go to a vocational school (Berufsbildende Höhere Schule) before moving on to university.

-Age group School type
+| Age group | School type |

-Compulsory Schooling
+Compulsory schooling

 In addition, Austrian employers help out with educating the country’s youngsters.
 They offer students opportunities to work with them and “learn while doing.”

-Religious Backgrounds
+Religious backgrounds

-As mentioned, many private schools have religious roots, and most private primary and secondary schools in Austria are in fact managed by the Roman Catholic Church.
+Many private schools have religious roots, and the Roman Catholic Church in fact manages most private primary and secondary schools in Austria.
 Roman Catholic schools have a reputation for being more strict than other schools, but they are also known for their excellent academic standards.
+In terms of universities, private institutions are rare, but have become more common in recent years.

-Daycare and Kindergarten
+Daycare and kindergarten

 Attending preschool or kindergarten accounts for 20 hours a week of development time and occurs between the months of September and June, except during school holidays.
 In Austria, preschools do not tend to separate years into junior and senior kindergarten.